-If you’re seeking consistent decreases in engagement and follower growth, you should consider the option that you’ve been shadowbanned.
+If you’re seeking consistent decreases in engagement and follower growth, you should consider the option that you’ve been shadowbanned on Instagram.

 The best way to check is to search for a hashtag after you’ve uploaded a post containing it.
 If you can find your content (it won’t be in “Top content” but “Most Recent”), then you’re in the clear.

-Some of the most common ways you can get your account shadowbanned (or actually banned) include:
+Some of the most common ways you can get your account shadowbanned on Instagram (or actually banned) include the following.

 Some banned hashtags are not even a little bit shocking, like #weedstagram and #sparklingnudes (seriously…. they had to ban that one), but others are a little more surprising, like #valentinesday and #skype.
 Check out all the banned hashtags here.

 When in doubt, search for the actual hashtag before using it and see if it shows up as being banned.
 If it does, you’ll only see a top results section and no “most recent’ posts, along with a note at the bottom of the page that the hashtag has been hidden.

 Instagram may flag your posts as spam if you do this.
 This is yet another good reason to diversify your hashtag usage; while you can always use your branded hashtag, switch up the generic ones like “#TBT” and “#instagood.”

 Buying Instagram followers is a bad idea for a lot of reasons; not only do you waste money on “followers” that are typically nothing more than bots, but they can sink your engagement rates and the practice could potentially get you shadowbanned.

 Technology is sophisticated.
 But it’s shockingly easy for Instagram to detect bots and the brands that use them.

 You’re exceeding Instagram posting limits